Willie O'Dea

-Willie O'Dea (/ˈdi/ DEE; born 1 November 1952) is an Irish Fianna Fáil politician who has been a Teachta Dála (TD) for the Limerick City constituency since 2011, and previously from 1982 to 2011 for the Limerick East constituency.
+William Gerard O'Dea (/ˈdi/ DEE; born 1 November 1952) is an Irish Fianna Fáil politician who has been a Teachta Dála (TD) for the Limerick City constituency since 2011, and previously from 1982 to 2011 for the Limerick East constituency.
 He has served as Minister for Defence from 2004 to 2010, and was a Minister of State in different departments from 1992 to 1994, and again from 1997 to 2004.

-He resigned as Minister for Defence due to a controversy over a defamation case.

 Early and private life

 O'Dea was born in Limerick in 1952, but he was raised in Kilteely, County Limerick.
 He was educated at the Patrician Brothers College in Ballyfin, County Laois, and University College Dublin where he studied law.
 He qualified as a barrister at King's Inns, Dublin and as an accountant from the Institute of Certified Accountants.
 He worked as both a barrister and as an accountant before embarking on a career in politics.
 He also lectured in the law faculties of both University College Dublin and the National Institute of Higher Education, Limerick (now the University of Limerick).
 As a lecturer, he taught future cabinet colleague and Taoiseach Brian Cowen.

 O'Dea is married to Geraldine Kennedy.
 He writes regularly for the Sunday Independent and occasionally for other national newspapers.